Lawson Crouse: Utah Hockey Club/Mammoth

+International play

+On May 5, 2023, Crouse was named to Canada men's national ice hockey team at the 2023 IIHF World Championship where he recorded six goals and three assists in ten games and won a gold medal.

 Personal life

 Both of Crouse's older sisters, Sara and Kyla, also grew up playing ice hockey.
-While her brother was playing for Kingston, Kyla committed to play college ice hockey as a winger for the Golden Gaels of Queen's University at Kingston.
+While her brother was playing for Kingston, Kyla committed to play university hockey as a winger for the Golden Gaels of Queen's University at Kingston.